 Scientists don't know whether a daily multivitamin staves off disease, but many people take them to maintain or boost their health.
 Others take just one vitamin or mineral, like iron, to fill in a gap in their diets.

 Before you add a supplement or vitamin to your routine, go over these questions with your doctor, pharmacist, or registered dietitian:

-- Do I need this supplement for my health, either to treat a medical condition or help prevent disease?
+- How would this supplement help me?
+Do I need it for a medical condition or to prevent disease?

-- When and for how long do I need to take this supplement?
+- When and for how long do I need it?

 - Which form of the vitamin (vitamin D2 or D3, for instance) is the best?

-- What are the best brands of this supplement in terms of quality, safety, and researched effectiveness?
+- What are the best brands of this supplement in terms of quality, safety, and how well they work?

-- Will I need to stop taking this supplement or vitamin if I have to undergo surgery?
+- Will I need to stop taking it if I have to have surgery?